icsga/Yazz/doc/manual.md

 list.
 There is also no safety dialog yet to prevent accidentally overwriting sounds.
 Making manual backups might be a good idea if you made a cool sound and want to keep it.

+## Copying and renaming sounds

+Press <Ctrl-C> to copy the current sound to an internal sound buffer.

+Press <Ctrl-V> to paste the contents of the internal sound buffer into the current sound.

+Press <Ctrl-N> to rename the current sound.

 ## Operating modes